Cabral (footballer)

-Adilson Tavares Varela (born 22 October 1988), commonly known as Cabral, is a professional footballer who plays for Lausanne-Sport.
+Adilson Tavares Varela (born 22 October 1988), commonly known as Cabral, is a former professional footballer.

 He spent most of his career at Basel, winning ten honours including five Swiss Super League championships and three Swiss Cup titles.
 He also had brief spells in three foreign countries.

 After representing his adopted Switzerland 30 times between under-18 and under-21 level, Cabral was called up in 2012 for his native Cape Verde but did not play.

 Club career

 Youth football

-Cabral started his children's football with local amateur club FC Moudon.
-He moved to FC Étoile-Broye in 1998 and stayed with them three seasons.
-In 2000 he was spotted by FC Lausanne-Sport and in summer 2001 he joined their youth department.
+Cabral started his children's football with local amateur club Moudon.
+He moved to Étoile-Broye in 1998 and stayed with them three seasons.
+In 2000, he was spotted by Lausanne and in summer 2001 he joined their youth department.

 Lausanne-Sport

 Cabral then advanced through the ranks by Lausanne-Sport playing the 2004–05 with their U-21 team.
 In the 2005–06 season he advanced to their first team, who at that time played in the Challenge League, the second tier of Swiss football.
 He made his debut for the club in August 2005 under head coach Gérard Castella, coming on as a substitute in the match against Baden.
 He had only three appearances that season, but was regularly on the pitch the following season.
 He went on to play 26 league games for Lausanne-Sport.